 Nazarene Bible College is an undergraduate, professional school of ministry.
 Therefore, programs concentrate especially on preparation for ministry.
 However, each degree program also recognizes the importance of breadth in the educational experience and requires courses of a more general nature.

 The associate of arts degree programs require specific general education courses in English, history, communication, and psychology.
-In addition to these requirements, the baccalaureate degree programs require courses in sociology and ethics and offer students the opportunity to select, or transfer in, courses from a broader cluster of general education fields.
+In addition to these requirements, the baccalaureate degree programs require courses in sociology, science, mathematics, and ethics and offer students the opportunity to select, or transfer in, courses from a broader cluster of general education fields.

-This cluster of general education courses may include Interpersonal Communication, Intercultural Communication, Hebrew I, II, III, New Testament Greek I, II, III, Marriage and Family, Leadership, Critical Thinking, and selected counseling courses, when these courses are not designated as a required course for a specific degree.
+This cluster of general education courses may include Interpersonal Communication, Intercultural Communication, Hebrew I, II, III, New Testament Greek I, II, III, Marriage and Family, Leadership, Critical Thinking, and other general education courses, when these courses are not designated as a required course for the student's chosen major.
 In addition, designated independent study and seminars in advanced applications may be acceptable elective general studies credits.